reggieray/mysite/input/posts/how-i-passed-the-ckad-exam.md

 # The Exam

 You can access the exam from the [My Portal](https://trainingportal.linuxfoundation.org/learn/dashboard/) of linuxfoundation.org.
-You should have a button to start the exam, the button will visible but disabled before the time you have booked your exam.
+You should have a button to start the exam, the button will visible before the exam but disabled before the time you have booked your exam.

 ## Check in